 Mathieu Bastareaud has always done things a little differently.

-The experienced French centre appeared to call time on his international career this week after a decade with Les Bleus, during which time he won 54 caps and a Grand Slam.
+The experienced French centre called time on his international career a year ago after a decade with Les Bleus, during which time he won 54 caps and a Grand Slam.

-On Wednesday, Bastareaud posted a statement on Twitter and Instagram that indicated his time as a French international had come to an end.
+Bastareaud made the announcement on Twitter and Instagram that indicated his time as a French international had come to an end.

 From the early days when rumours emerged of a teenage phenomenon coming through in the suburbs of Paris, Bastareaud has rarely been out of the limelight.